Plumsail/documents-docs/source/user-guide/processes/examples/create-html-and-pdf-from-template-from-csv.rst

 **Parse CSV** action has two mandatory parameters:

 -	*Headers*.
 List all the headers you will use, separate them by commas.
+We need the following information about the conference visitors - First Name, Last Name and Email.
 -	*Content of CSV document*.
 Select an output from the previous step **File content** in Dynamic content.

 .. image:: ../../../_static/img/flow/how-tos/parse-csv-action-fields.png